Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Literature review and research questions

 In the Italian context, \citet{papi2017geographical} explores the geography of banking organizations, focusing on how geographical distances influence the banking sector.
 The study identifies three types of distance: (i) operational distance, defined as the distance between the borrower and the bank branch; (ii) functional distance, which refers to the distance between the branch and the bank’s headquarters; and (iii) interbank distance, which denotes the distance between borrowers and competing banks.
 By applying the theory of banking centers and peripheries, \citet{papi2017geographical} demonstrates that these geographical distances significantly impact lending decisions and interbank competition.

-Much of the existing literature supports the argument that smaller banks possess a comparative advantage in lending to SMEs \citep{artis2016composition}.
+Much of the existing literature supports the argument that cooperative banks possess a comparative advantage in lending to SMEs \citep{artis2016composition}.
+Funding applications typically rely on quantitative ('hard') information, primarily financial data and standardised data, as well as qualitative ('soft') information, which is more personalised \citet{berger2002small}.
 The presence of a local bank that prioritizes relationship banking and utilizes soft information has been shown to positively influence local economic activity.
 According to \citet{hasan2019economic}, the development of local bank branch networks plays a vital role in stimulating economic activity, particularly in the local labor market.

-According to this literature, our second hypothesis appears to examine whether banks are still close to their clients, distinguishing between households and SMEs.
+Based on this literature, the two types of banks serve different customer bases, and their spatial distribution may also reflect these distinct market orientations.
+Building on this established evidence, our analysis examines whether the observed spatial patterns of branch locations are consistent with such differentiated strategies — particularly in terms of proximity to areas characterised by different household income levels and business demographics.